“No other university was able to offer the same level of support in setting me up for a job in industry.”

 Contact international admissions

-This hands-on degree gives you the technical skills and creative expertise to thrive as a live event and audio engineer, meeting the industry’s demand for skilled professionals who can deliver world-class experiences.
+Email: Call:The live events and audio industries are evolving rapidly, with advances in sound, broadcast, and immersive technology reshaping everything from festivals and concerts, to flagship sports and corporate productions.
+This hands-on degree equips you with the technical skills and creative expertise to thrive as a live event and audio engineer - meeting the industry’s demand for skilled professionals who can deliver world-class experiences.

-You’ll build specialist skills through practical learning in amazing facilities like a 29-speaker Dolby Atmos cinema, HD broadcast truck, and a 10-meter-wide virtual production screen within our live event space.
-You’ll learn how to set up, run, and fine-tune audio, video, and lighting systems, with a particular emphasis on sound engineering for live music, mixed-media shows, and broadcast events.
+Across your studies, you’ll build specialist skills through practical learning in our state-of-the-art facilities, including a 29-speaker Dolby Atmos Cinema, HD outside broadcast vehicle, and 10-meter wide Virtual Production screen within our live event space.
+You’ll gain a high level of working knowledge in specifying, installing, operating, and optimising audio, video, and lighting systems, with a particular emphasis on sound engineering for live music, broadcast, and mixed-media events.

-This course is part of the South Coast Institute of Technology (IoT), a partnership of colleges, universities and top employers in tech, engineering, and digital industries to create new career opportunities in the technology sector.
-IoT courses like this one are precisely tailored to the needs of employers in the maritime, engineering and digital industries which are hungry for talented new engineers, technologists, technicians and creatives like you.
+This course is part of the South Coast Institute of Technology (IoT), a partnership of colleges, universities and industry-leading employers to create new career opportunities in the technology sector.
+IoT courses like this one are precisely tailored to the needs of employers in the maritime, engineering and digital industries – industries which are hungry for talented new engineers, technologists, technicians and creatives like you.

 Part of: